gagadzha/modeling-production-capability/README.md

-# Data Analysis and Simulation
+# Modeling production capability using Pandas and Scipy

 ## Folder Structure